artisanal-lettuce/linear-bubble-chart/README.md

 7. Change variables in .py (optional):

 ![image](https://github.com/user-attachments/assets/caa2cde6-6ce8-4483-b040-c4a1efe41fcf)

+8. Right-click on .py and "Open With" Python (required only for the first time you run it)

+To run it afterwards:

 8. Double-click on .py.
 It should open a browser tab with your image.
 Save to png with camera icon in top right corner.